Book Recommendations

 The Fabric of Civilization: How Textiles Made the World by Virginia Postrel (2020)

 Non-fiction.
-Categories: history industrial-history economic-history progress
+Categories: history history-technology history-economic progress

 Recommendation: Strongly recommend if you enjoy histories of technology/civilization/economies.
 Or really just histories.